 And so it goes.
-In successive frames, we add Marseille, Nice, and Briançon to the set of connected nodes, since we can do no better than 150 km, 150 km, and 250 km, respectively.
-Note that in frame 5 we do not darken the edge between Lyon and Briançon, even though 200 km is the shortest connected edge, because those nodes have already been previously connected.
-Note also that the algorithm can jump around from side to side - we aren't looking for the shortest edge from the most recently added node, but rather the shortest edge from any connected node.
+In successive frames, we add Marseille, Nice, and Briançon to the set of connected nodes, since we can do no better than 150 km, 150 km, and 200 km, respectively.
+Note carefully that in frame 4 we connect Briançon to Lyon - not to Nice - because $200 < 250.^3$ Note also that the algorithm can jump around from side to side - we aren't looking for the shortest edge from the most recently added node, but from any connected node.

 The final result is shown in the last frame.
-This is the best way to connect all the cities to each other, if "best" means "least total supply line distance."
+This is the best way to connect all the cities to each other, if "best" means "least total supply line distance," which in this case works out to 2450 total kilometers.
 But if you look carefully, you'll notice a fascinating thing.
 This network of edges does not contain the shortest path from Bordeaux to Strasbourg!
 I find that result dumbfounding.
-Wouldn't you think that the shortest path between any two nodes would land right on this Prim network?
-Yet if you compare Figure 5.14 with Figure 5.13 you'll see that the quickest way to Strasborg is directly through Marseille, not Vichy.
+Wouldn't